vendek/vendek.net/_posts/2020-03-21-wishlist-reduction-based-scheduling.md

 It may seem easy to write a program which yields often enough, especially for someone like the mainframe programmer I once met who told me "it's very simple, all you have to do is never make a mistake."
 Even with human error taken out of the picture, though, it's still [literally impossible](https://en.wikipedia.org/wiki/Halting_problem) to know for every possible program if it will eventually finish, or loop forever.
 (In practice, the time between cooperative yields should be on the order of milliseconds and, in desktop & real-time systems, relatively consistent to prevent [jitter](https://en.wikipedia.org/wiki/Jitter)).

 Instead of relying on the underlying operating system's scheduler using [threads](https://en.wikipedia.org/wiki/Thread_(computing)), some programming languages use cooperative multitasking for their own concurrency mechanisms.
 In single-threaded languages such as [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await) or [Python](https://docs.python.org/3/library/asyncio-task.html), `async`/`await` is typically implemented cooperatively.
 Go's famed goroutines are [essentially](https://dave.cheney.net/2015/08/08/performance-without-the-event-loop) [coroutines](https://golang.org/doc/faq#goroutines) (although somewhat like [Erlang](#reduction-scheduling), `yield`s are implicit upon using certain features and don't need to be inserted by the programmer).
-Python's [generators](https://wiki.python.org/moin/Generators) make the function's `yield` to the scheduler/event loop very explicit:
+Python's [generators](https://wiki.python.org/moin/Generators) make the function's control `yield` very explicit:

 ```python
 def count():